 In 2012 and 2013, 3- and 4-year old hellbenders collected as eggs from a nest in neighboring West Virginia and reared at the Columbus Zoo became the first hellbenders to be released as part of the head-staring program.
 The released individuals underwent exhaustive medical screenings to ensure the released animals would not transmit exotic pathogens into their new environment.

 Each hellbender was also implanted with a radiotelemetry device so that their fate could be tracked until the following spring.

-Egg collection in 2012 and 2013 resulted in nests being located in three watersheds in Ohio.
-The young from these eggs are now being housed at the Toledo Zoo and Omaha's Henry Doorly Zoo for head-starting.
+Egg collection in 2012-2014 resulted in nests being located in five Ohio watersheds.
+The young from these eggs are now being housed at the Toledo Zoo, Columbus Zoo, and Omaha's Henry Doorly Zoo for head-starting.
 Over 600 Ohio hellbenders are now being reared in captivity!
-In 2014, we will be releasing 189 individuals, the first time Ohio-sourced hellbenders will be released back into Ohio streams.
+In 2014, 189 head-started individuals were released, the first time Ohio-sourced hellbenders have been released back into Ohio streams.